martindevans/martindevans.me/_posts/2015-12-11-Procedural-Generation-For-Dummies-Roads.md

  - Segment connects back to an earlier vertex in the streamline (i.e. forms a loop)

 These checks are all implemented with two quadtrees.
 One keeps track of all vertices in the map and the other keeps track of all segments in the map.
 This way checking for overlaps and nearby vertices is roughly a log(N) operation (where N is number of vertices/segments in map).

+## Streamline #2

+So far I have described the process of tracing out one single streamline through a vector field until it terminates.
+However, a road network is obviously formed from more than a single streamline!

+As a streamline is being traced *seed points* are created and added to a priority queue.
+Each seed is associated with two pieces of information; the position and which field to trace the new streamline through.
+If we're currently tracing a major streamline then the new one will be minor and vice versa.

+When a streamline ends (due to one of the conditions laid out above) the highest priority seed is selected and becomes the start of a new streamline.
+Priority of the seed is simply sampled from a scalar field - probably a population density field so that there are more roads created in high population areas.

 ## What's Next?